Ivan Bašić: Astana

 In July 2025, Bašić moved to Kazakh outfit Astana on a contract until December 2026.
 He made his competitive debut for the squad against Zhetysu on 6 July.
 On 24 July, he scored his first goal for Astana in a UEFA Conference League qualifier against Zimbru Chișinău.
+Seven months later, he scored his first league goal in a defeat of Tobol.

 International career

 Bašić represented Bosnia and Herzegovina at various youth levels.
 He also served as a captain of the under-21 team under coach Igor Janković.

 In September 2023, he received his first senior call up, for UEFA Euro 2024 qualifiers against Liechtenstein and Portugal, but had to wait until 19 November to make his debut against Slovakia.

+In June 2026, Bašić was named in Bosnia and Herzegovina's squad for the 2026 FIFA World Cup.
+He made his tournament debut in the opening group game against Canada on 12 June.